Get

 Good news!
 Your dog is expecting puppies!
 This is an exciting time in any pet parent’s life.
 But it can also be overwhelming if this is your dog’s first litter.
 You want to make sure you are giving your dog the food that she needs to help her grow her puppies.
 A balanced diet is essential to help momma dog through her pregnancy and have a healthy delivery and lactation.

-Speak to your vet well in advance of your dog’s pregnancy and due date so they can advise you on nutrition, preventative healthcare, and recommended vaccination and worming protocols.
+Speak to a vet well in advance of your dog’s pregnancy and due date so they can advise you on nutrition, preventative healthcare, and recommended vaccination and worming protocols.
 Your vet can also prepare you for the labor itself, which can sometimes require veterinary attention or even a cesarean.

 Dogster divider_v1_NEW_MAY_24_